magodo/terraform-provider-outlook/website/docs/index.html.markdown

 Once the user finishes the authentication, the provider will write the token (including **refresh token**) into a local file (as defined in `token_cache_path` provider configuration or `OUTLOOK_TOKEN_CACHE_PATH` environment variable), in plain text for now.
 So user needs to make sure to keep this cache file in secure.

+## Performance

+Because MS Graph has [service throttling](https://docs.microsoft.com/en-us/graph/throttling?view=graph-rest-1.0#outlook-service-limits) for Outlook service.
+Especially, users are allowed up to **4** concurrent requests.
+Whilst terraform is able to provision resources with no dependencies in parallel, with a default parallelism of 10.
+In order to not hit concurrent limit of MS Graph, we recommend user to always run terraform with option `-parallelsim=4` or lower.

 ## Example Usage

 ```hcl